Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 17.35.37 UTC
+- WIB: Kamis, 4 Desember 2025 18.27.50 UTC
-- WITA: Kamis, 4 Desember 2025 18.35.37 UTC
+- WITA: Kamis, 4 Desember 2025 19.27.50 UTC
-- WIT: Kamis, 4 Desember 2025 19.35.37 UTC
+- WIT: Kamis, 4 Desember 2025 20.27.50 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success